-The Company's Board of Directors declared and paid a cash dividend of \$0.05 per share in the first quarter of 2012 and \$0.055 per share in the second, third, and fourth quarters of 2012.
-The Company also declared and paid an additional \$0.055 dividend in the fourth quarter of 2012 that would normally be declared in the first quarter of 2013 in conjunction with the 2012 earnings release.
-A special dividend of \$0.50 was also declared and paid in the fourth quarter of 2012 to replace expected quarterly dividend declarations for the next eight quarters, beginning in 2013.
+In December 2012, the Company's Board of Directors declared and paid a dividend of \$0.055 per share that would typically have been declared in the first quarter of 2013 in conjunction with the 2012 earnings release.
+A special dividend of \$0.50 per share was also declared and paid in December 2012 to replace expected quarterly dividend declarations for the next eight quarters, beginning in 2013.
 The additional \$0.055 dividend and the \$0.50 dividend were accelerated due to the anticipated increase in the federal tax on dividends paid after December 31, 2012.
-Due to these accelerated payments, no cash dividends were declared or paid in 2013.
+Due to these accelerated payments, no cash dividends were declared or paid in 2013 or 2014.
 Future dividends will be declared at the discretion of the Company's Board of Directors and will depend upon such factors as the Board deems relevant, including, among other things, the Company's ability to generate positive cash flow from operations.